atreyasha/spp-explainability/README.md

   --gpu-device             <str>
-                           GPU device specification in case --gpu option is used (default: cuda:0) --num-threads            <int>
+                           GPU device specification in case --gpu option is used (default: cuda:0) --torch-num-threads      <int>
-                           Set the number of threads used for intraop parallelism on CPU (default: None)
+                           Set the number of threads used for CPU intraop parallelism with PyTorch (default: None)

 optional sopa-architecture arguments:
   --bias-scale             <float>